julianthome/biofuzz/README.md

 cd biofuzz-tk/
 mvn package
 ```
-After those steps, the file `target/biofuzz-tk-Alpha.jar` should be available.
+After those steps are completed, the file `target/biofuzz-tk-Alpha.jar` should be available.

 ## Compiling BioFuzz

 BioFuzz itself is a [Crawljax](http://crawljax.com/) plugin and depends on [WebScarab](https://www.owasp.org/index.php/Category:OWASP_WebScarab_Project) which is a HTTP proxy that captures all of the requests that are being exchanged between the Web client and the Web server.
-Unfortunately, WebScarab is not available on Maven central, but the jar file can be downloaded from [here](https://dropit.uni.lu/invitations?share=724dad6076fae28cef15&dl=1).
+Unfortunately, WebScarab is not available on Maven central, but the jar file may be downloaded [here](https://dropit.uni.lu/invitations?share=724dad6076fae28cef15&dl=1).

-For compiling BioFuzz, the following commands have to be executed:
+To compile BioFuzz, the following commands have to be executed:

 ```bash
 git clone https://github.com/julianthome/biofuzz.git